Key Findings and Statistics

 The growth of university bootcamps also has a positive impact on the general bootcamp sector.
 At present, in order to attend an in-person bootcamp, most people would have to move, as most bootcamps are concentrated in big cities.
 However, university bootcamps may allow more students who already have a university in their local area—or at least nearby—to benefit from a bootcamp-style education.

-University bootcamps still constitute a relatively small portion of the market in terms of the number of programs, but the total numbers of students who have gone through these programs is significant.
+University bootcamps still constitute a relatively small portion of the market in terms of the number of programs, but the total number of students who have gone through these programs is significant.
 We suspect that university bootcamps will enroll higher numbers of students in the future as the model gains traction.

 Corporate training offers coding schools another opportunity for expansion.
 While serving individual students has proven to be a strong business model in many cases, corporate training programs would allow bootcamps to tap into a new market and access more potential revenue streams.